-Rituxan, also known by its drug name, Rituximab, is a prescription medication approved by the Food and Drug Administration (FDA) in 1997.
+Rituxan is a prescription medication approved by the US Food and Drug Administration (FDA) in 1997.
 Rituxan is approved for the treatment of some types of lymphoma, leukemia, and arthritis.
-Although it is not approved for the treatment of multiple sclerosis (MS), Rituxan is sometimes prescribed by doctors for people who have relapsing-remitting multiple sclerosis (RRMS) and progressive forms of multiple sclerosis.
-MS is considered an off-label use of Rituxan.
-Rituxan may slow disease progression and decrease the size of brain lesions in people with MS.
+Although it is not approved for the treatment of multiple sclerosis (MS), Rituxan is sometimes prescribed off-label by doctors for people who have relapsing-remitting multiple sclerosis (RRMS) and progressive forms of multiple sclerosis.
+Rituxan may slow disease progression and decrease the size of brain lesions in people with MS. Rituxan is also known by its drug name, rituximab.

 Rituxan is an immunomodulator, or, in other words, a drug that modulates the immune system.
 It is also considered a biologic.
 It is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 In people with multiple sclerosis (MS), Rituxan is believed to work by inhibiting B-lymphocyte cells, preventing them from attacking the central nervous system.